TosbackCgusBridge-Bot/CGUs-versions/Washingtonpost/Privacy Policy.md

 **Information About Your Use of the Services.** In addition to the information you provide to us directly, we may collect information about your use of the Services.
 For example, we may collect:

-● _Device information_ — such as your hardware model, IP address, other unique device identifiers, operating system version, and settings of the device you use to access the Services.
+*   _Device information_— such as your hardware model, IP address, other unique device identifiers, operating system version, and settings of the device you use to access the Services.

-● _Usage information_ — such as information about the Services you use, the time and duration of your use of the Services and other information about your interaction with content offered through a Service, and any information stored using cookies, mobile ad identifiers, and similar technologies that we have set on your device.
+*   _Usage information_— such as information about the Services you use, the time and duration of your use of the Services and other information about your interaction with content offered through a Service, and any information stored using cookies, mobile ad identifiers, and similar technologies that we have set on your device.
 For detailed information about our use of cookies, web beacons, and other technologies, see Online Tracking and Advertising.

-● _Location information_ — such as your computer’s IP address, your mobile device’s GPS signal or information about nearby WiFi access points and cell towers that may be transmitted to us when you use certain Services.
+*   _Location information_— such as your computer’s IP address, your mobile device’s GPS signal or information about nearby WiFi access points and cell towers that may be transmitted to us when you use certain Services.

 **Information From Third-Party Sources.** We may receive information about you from publicly and commercially available sources, as permitted by law, which we may combine with other information we receive from or about you.
 For example, we may receive information about you from a social media site if you connect to the Services through that site.